 Everything you need to know about the Selection Instrument for Flight Training: format, scoring, subtests, and how to prepare.

-The SIFT is a computerized test with 7 subtests taken in approximately 2–3 hours.
+The Selection Instrument for Flight Training (SIFT) is a computerized test with 7 subtests taken in approximately 2–3 hours.
 It evaluates math, reading, mechanical knowledge, spatial reasoning, and aviation aptitude.
 The SIFT is required for all Army aviation warrant officer and commissioned officer candidates.

 All seven SIFT subtests at a glance.